Municipal Marvels Student Challenge (MMSC)

 Imagine a future where your region leads the way in sustainability.
 As a team, identify a unique climate change-related issue in your community and develop an innovative solution that can inspire hope and create meaningful change.
 Collaborate with local groups, apply your creativity, and showcase how your sustainable solution can transform your region for the better.

 The Municipal Marvels Student Challenge is inspired by the Future Cities Challenge (featured in the IMAX documentary Cities of the Future).
-The Saskatchewan Science Centre is implementing a SK-focused student challenge, aiming at providing innovative solutions for municipalities in a prairie context.
+The Saskatchewan Science Centre is implementing a student challenge, aimed at providing innovative solutions for municipalities in across Saskatchewan.
 The contest will be open to any and all groups of students, from across any community in Saskatchewan, to participate in.

 Frequently Asked Questions